Team-Neb/Main-Root/NebulousMenu/README.txt

 Richard Mojarro: Added the enemy class, collision detection method for player with enemy through movement.
 Also with sword and enemy.
 Created the GameDrop class which creates the type of drops found in the game - heart/star/key.
 Added the cinematic intro to the game.

+Rodolfo Nieblas: Created some spritesheets for the monsters, created images for menu and sub-menu pages, created introduction.
+Coding wise I only created a few key binds and introduced the images I created.